Aubameyang set to miss crunch Chelsea clash after VAR red card against Crystal Palace | Goal.com

 Arsenal will now be without their main goal threat for three upcoming matches unless they lodge a successful appeal, which seems unlikely given the footage of the tackle.

-Premier League clashes against Sheffield United, Chelsea and Burnley must be navigated without Aubameyang by new head coach Mikel Arteta, who will no doubt see the forward's dismissal as a huge blow for the team's momentum.
+Premier League clashes against Sheffield United and Chelsea, as well as an FA Cup fourth-round tie at Bournemouth, must be navigated without Aubameyang by new head coach Mikel Arteta, who will no doubt see the forward's dismissal as a huge blow for the team's momentum.

 Having replaced Unai Emery at the helm with a mandate to lift the Gunners back up the Premier League table, two wins on the bounce - against Manchester United and Leeds United - looked to have gone some way to settling the new boss and his squad.